 Description of the Blessed Trinity during the Middle Ages

 The medieval theologians, particularly St. Thomas Aquinas (in his Summa Theologiae, Part I, Q. 27-43), refined the philosophical concepts of "nature," "substance," "person," etc., and these became the Church's tool for describing the mystery of the Blessed Trinity.
 Today the Church still uses the word "substance" or "nature" to designate the divine being in its simple unity, while She uses the word "person" to designate the Father, the Son and the Holy Spirit in their different relations within the Godhead.
-To understand better the thoughts of the medieval theologians on the Trinity, it would be helpful for the reader to be acquainted with some of the terminology they were using, such as "substance" and "accidents," "essence" and "existence," etc. To get acquainted with these concepts and terminology (without taking a full course in philosophy), click the button below.
+To understand better the thoughts of the medieval theologians on the Trinity, it would be helpful for the reader to be acquainted with some of the terminology they were using, such as "substance" and "accidents," "essence" and "existence," etc. For a quick review of these concepts and terminologies, click the button below.

 Among creatures there is a distinction between a substance and its accidents, because accidents are determining features of a substance.
 A man is distinct from his wisdom which, as an accident, cannot exist except in himself as its subject.
 But in God in whom there are no accidents, it is proper to say not merely that God is wise, but that He is Wisdom itself, because there is no distinction between His Substance and His Wisdom.
 Thus, God is the same as Subsistent Wisdom.
 The same is true of the relations within the Godhead.
 Among creatures, relations are accidents of their substances; my fatherhood exists in me, but is not my substance.
 But in God the relations are God Himself.
 Hence they are called "Subsistent Relations" (ST, Part I, Q. 29, art.
 4).
 The Father, as Father to the Son, is God.
 The Son, as image of the Father and eternally begotten from the Father, is God.
 The Holy Spirit, as the Love between the Father and the Son, and proceeding eternally from both, is God.
 These Relations are "consubstantial" and do not really differ from each other with respect to the Divine Substance.